 Rights of the River Medway

-The journey: Securing the river’s rights
+The journey: Securing acknowledgement and action for the river’s rights

 Before the pilgrimage: Wealden Council acknowledges the Medway